Topology mediated organization of E.coli chromosome in fast growth conditions: Results

-Furthermore, in simulations we observe spatial distributions for GD-{\em oriCs} to show relatively high occupancy values near the cylinder ends for the three intervals corresponding to $0.2-0.8$ stages of the life-cycle, which is not seen in experimental data.
-This is because {\em in-vivo} the bacterial chromosome is condensed to stay to form a region called the nucloid due to the presence of many other loops due to transient cross-links.
-These have not been incorporated in the current study.
-These transient loops will help shift the distributions away from the cell boundaries.
-However, in experimental plots we do observe rather broad oriC distributions for the $2$ and $3$-foci data in the $0.4-0.8$ interval of cell-cycle; and even wider distributions in $0.8-1$ interval for data with two foci, i.e. when the two foci cannot be distinguished.
-Thus, our results are not in contradiction to those obtained from experiments.
+In the simulation data, we observe that two of the four GD-{\em oriC}s show relatively high values in the spatial distribution near the cylinder ends for the three intervals corresponding to $(0.2-0.8)$ intervals of the life cycle.
+This is not seen in experimental data.
+This is because {\em in-vivo} the bacterial chromosome is condensed to stay in a region called the nucleoid within a sphero-cylinder due to crowders or other mechanisms e.g. presence of spherical end of cell \cite{Wu2019}.
+These effects, which could move loci distribution away from the poles, have not been incorporated in the current study.
+Moreover, in experimental plots data presented in rows $2$ and $3$ of Fig.\ref{youngren}, we do observe rather broad oriC distributions for the $2$ and $3$-foci data in the $(0.4-0.8)$ interval of cell-cycle; and even wider distributions in $(0.8-1)$ interval for data with two foci, i.e. when the two loci cannot be distinguished.
+Thus, our results are consistent with those obtained from experiments.